(Procedure 6.220P; adopted 6-30-97 as a part of Procedure 6.210; revised 6-7-05)

 The goal of the informal process is to establish communication between the student and the appropriate staff member for the purpose of providing a forum in which the student’s questions or concerns can be addressed.

 The student must meet with the appropriate staff member and discuss his/her concerns.
 If resolution cannot be reached by meeting with the appropriate staff member or when contact with that individual would be unduly distressful or embarrassing, the student may discuss alternatives with the staff member’s immediate supervisor.
-Students can receive assistance in locating the appropriate supervisor by contacting the office of the Vice President of Student Success or the office of the Vice President of Instruction.
+Students can receive assistance in locating the appropriate supervisor by contacting Dean of Student Success or the office of the Vice President of Instruction.

 If the attempt to resolve the situation informally is not successful, the student may file a formal written complaint.

 Clatsop Community College’s Formal Complaint Form is available in Student Services, the Human Resources Office, Dora Badollet Library, South County Campus and MERTS.
-Forms should be returned to the Office of the Vice President of Student Success.
+Forms should be returned to the Dean of Student Success.

-The Vice President of Student Success will be responsible for ensuring that the complaint is forwarded to the Student Issues Committee or the appropriate supervisor.
-If the complaint is regarding the Vice President of Student Success, the student’s Formal Complaint Form should be submitted to the President’s Office.
+The Dean of Student Success will be responsible for ensuring that the complaint is forwarded to the Student Issues Committee or the appropriate supervisor.
+If the complaint is regarding the Dean of Student Success, the student’s Formal Complaint Form should be submitted to the President’s Office.

 Students shall not be retaliated against for filing a complaint.
 Correspondingly, irresponsible use of the complaint procedure may result in disciplinary action.